 The world is a business.

-We often search for occult explanations, but more often than not the industry is only trying to generate more earnings, which often result in more and more rats.
+We often search for occult explanations, but more often than not, the industry is simply trying to generate more earnings which often result in more and more rats.

 Legal or not, it doesn’t matter.
 If a practice is making real money, it’s going to continue one way or another.